Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 main :: () {
   MASS_MARS :: MASS_EARTH * 0.15;  // (3)
   print("The earth mass is %\n", MASS_EARTH);
-  // (4) => The earth mass is 5972189887017193070000000
+  // => The earth mass is 5972189887017193070000000

   print("I was computed at compile time: %\n", COMP_CALC);
   // => I was computed at compile time: 3510

+  // MASS_EARTH = 5.98e24; // => (4) Error: Attempt to assign to a constant.

   print("%\n", type_of(MASS_EARTH));     // (5) => float32
   print("%\n", is_constant(MASS_EARTH)); // (6) => true
 }
 ```
-By convention, the name is all uppercase, and as with numbers, multiple parts can be separated by an _.
+By convention, the name of a constant is all uppercase, and as with numbers, multiple parts can be separated by an _.
-Constants declared out of the main() procedure are defined in a _global scope_, meaning that they are known in the whole program.
+Constants declared out of the main() procedure are defined in a _global scope_, meaning that they are known in the whole program (see § 7).
 Line (1) shows that you can declare the type of a constant.
-But this isn't necessary: in line (2) the constant is declared without type, here the compiler infers the type.
+But this isn't necessary: in line (2) the constant is declared without type, and the compiler infers the type.
-Notice that by omitting the type, we get the typical **::**		`MASS_EARTH :: 5.97219e24;`  which indicates a constant value.
+Notice that by omitting the type, we get the typical **::**
+`MASS_EARTH :: 5.97219e24;`
+which indicates a constant value.
-No let or imm is necessary before the constant's name.
+No let, imm or const (as used in other languages) is necessary before the constant's name.

 Needless to say that you can't define two or more constants with the same name.
 Test out what error you get!
 The same goes for variables, procedure names, and so on.
 In line (2B) we use `#run` to calculate an expression at compile-time, so that `COMP_CALC` is really a constant.